rafael-guerra-www/LinearFitXYerrors.jl/README.md

 *York, D. [1966] Least-squares fitting of a straight line.
 Canadian Journal of Physics, 44(5), pp.1079–1086*

+*York, D. [1969] Least squares fitting of a straight line with correlated errors.
+Earth and Planetary Science Letters, 5, pp.320–324.*

 *York, D., Evensen, N., Martinez, M. and Delgado J. [2004] Unified equations for the slope; intercept and standard errors of the best straight line.
 Am.
 J.Phys.
 72 [3]*

 ##
-## Example-0: no errors in X and Y
+## Example-0b: no errors in X and Y
 *Reference: Altman and Gardner (1988)*

 ![Example0_LinearFitXYerrors](https://user-images.githubusercontent.com/20739393/132667125-915c4fb8-0b29-438c-a269-efeada647597.png)